bxdoan/bxdoan/README.md

 <div align="center">

-> I want you to be happy.
-I want you to laugh a lot.
-I don’t know what exactly I’ll be able to do for you, but I’ll always be by your side.
+> If you can’t do something, then don’t.
+Focus on what you can do.

-> — Kagome —
+> — Shiroe —

 </div>